After nearly a four-month delay, Major League Baseball has returned!

 Introductions, walk-up music, pump-up videos... the entire production provides a familiar, energetic home environment for those playing in a baseball season that's anything but "normal."

 It also provides a recognizable soundtrack for those watching at home.
 Field microphones pick up the ambient stadium bowl audio for television.
-And for special occasions like this year's Opening Day ceremonies, FOX Sports San Diego takes our feed live as if you were sitting in the ballpark.
+And for special occasions like this year's Opening Day ceremonies, FOX Sports San Diego (now Bally Sports San Diego) takes our feed live as if you were sitting in the ballpark.

 Is it weird?